Need to copy MBR from one disk to another

 It could be the simplest way to copy MBR.
 Also, you could turn to some free third-party tools such as MBRWizard, BOOTICE, MBRtool, etc. to copy only MBR to another disk.
 In addition, you can simple fix MBR for hard drive if it is moved yet not boot successfully.

 However, some user finds it is not as simple as moving MBR from one to another, especially when it installed as a separated drive on the disk.
 In that case, it is suggested to copy MBR boot drive in another manner.

-How to transfer MBR to SSD/USB/new hard drive with secure boot easily?
+How to transfer MBR to SSD/USB/new hard drive easily?

 The first method does a great help if you want to clone larger drive to smaller drive.
 And the second one requires equal or larger disk capacity.
 Following will take how to copy MBR to new hard drive for example.